jeromegn/dry-types-rails/README.md

-# Dry::Data::Rails
+# Dry::Types::Rails

-Really simple gem that will help you work with the [`dry-data`](https://github.com/dryrb/dry-data) gem in development.
+Really simple gem that will help you work with the [`dry-types`](https://github.com/dryrb/dry-types) gem in development.

 ## Raison d'être